olumidesan/scrabble/README.md

 Play scrabble with friends on your local network

 * Still in dev.
-* Please see the (DevFlow.md) file for issues I'm fixing.
+* Please see the [DevFlow](DevFlow.md) file for issues I'm fixing.

 **You'll need to checkout the `uat` branch to test.
 Please note that the gameplay itself is still in develoment**

 ## UAT Testing
-- To test, You'll need Python3.6+ installed on your computer, along with [https://redis.io/](Redis).
+- To test, You'll need Python3.6+ installed on your computer, along with [Redis](https://redis.io/).
+- Ensure the Redis service is running.
+The default configuration is fine.
 - Install the requirements: `pip3 install -r requirements.txt`
 - At the root folder, simply run `python3 wsgi.py`
 - `Navigate to your local IP address (192.168...:5005) to view the app.